grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/use-an-exposed-component.md

 sidebar_position: 30
 ---

-App plugins can [expose additional functionality through a React Component](./expose-a-component.md) which can then be imported within your own plugin.
-Use exposed components to augment your own App plugin with additional features to extend a user workflow.
+App plugins can [expose additional functionality through a React component](./expose-a-component.md) which can then be imported into your own plugin.
+Use exposed components to augment your own app plugin with additional features to extend a user workflow.

-## Using an exposed component
+## Use an exposed component

+The following example shows how to use a component exposed by the plugin:

 ```tsx
 import { usePluginComponent } from '@grafana/runtime';